The Golden Compass (film): Box-office

 The North American opening weekend return was "a little disappointing" for New Line Cinema, earning US$25.8 million with total domestic box-office of $70 million compared to an estimated $180 million production budget.
 Despite this, the film's fortunes rebounded as its performance outside the United States was described as "stellar" by Variety, and as "astonishing" by New Line.
 In the United Kingdom, the film grossed $53,198,635 and became the second-highest-grossing non-sequel of 2007 there (behind The Simpsons Movie).
-In Japan, the film was officially released in March 2008 on 700 screens, ultimately grossing $33,501,399; but previews of the film between 23–24 February 2008, earned $2.5 million.
+In Japan, the film was officially released in March 2008 on 700 screens, ultimately grossing $33,501,399; but previews of the film between 23 and 24 February 2008, earned $2.5 million.
 By 6 July 2008, it had earned $302,127,136 internationally, totaling $372,234,864 worldwide.
 Overseas rights to the film were sold to fund the $180 million production budget for the film, so most of these profits did not go to New Line.
 This has been cited as a possible "last straw" in Time Warner's decision to merge New Line Cinema into Warner Bros.
 Pictures.